skylarshaffer/brickinfo/README.md

 ## Roadmap

+- [ ] Move API key variable to popup.js so extension can be packed

 - [ ] Obtain affiliate API key for this application (currently using scraped key)

 - [ ] Build packed extension